Facebook tracking pixel AI Lead Scoring Without | Conversion System Skip to main content

 • Lead source and campaign tagging are consistent across channels

-• MQL to SQL handoff definitions are agreed on by sales and marketing
+• lead-to-qualified-opportunity handoff definitions are agreed on by sales and marketing

 • At least 12 months of conversion history is available